Snipey/pulse-docs-demo/docs/main/controllers.md

 The Controller function creates a type safe container for sections of your `core`.

 These sections give structure to your application.
-For example, you would want to seperate `accounts` logic, from `posts` logic.
+For example, you would want to separate `accounts` logic, from `posts` logic.
 Controllers are the perfect tool for this.

 > In this example, the Controller we are accessing is called `accounts`